letigsainz/tech-writing/Machine to Machine Authentication/pythonLibrary.md

 `m2m-auth` is a comprehensive library used to authenticate calls between internal services and API’s.

 > [!IMPORTANT]
-> If you need to use M2M authentication with an existing Python2 service, please use this library instead: (*link*)
+> If you need to use M2M authentication with an existing Python2 service, please use this library instead *(link)*

 ## Installation